shirtsgroup/physical_validation/joss/paper.md

 releases.

 In the three years since the publication, the software has matured into a stable release.
-The ensemble tests do now also support $\mu VT$ ensembles, covering the full set of ensembles described in [@Shirts:2013].
+The ensemble tests now also support $\mu VT$ ensembles, covering the full set of ensembles described in [@Shirts:2013].
 The user interface, the screen output and the plotting functionality were polished based on user feedback.
-The API was improved and is now considered stable, and the package can be installed using `conda`, both of which were much requested features from users looking to use the package in pipelines automatizing simulation protocols.
+The API was improved and is now considered stable, and the package can be installed using `conda`, both of which were much requested features from users looking to use the package in pipelines automating simulation protocols.
 While the version published in 2018 had no test coverage, the stable release is extensively covered by both unit and regression tests, reaching a test coverage of above 90%.
 Finally, the